-Consequently, the primary election is now the only one that matters — yet these taxpayer-funded events currently exclude more than 11 million Americans from voting, and, consequently, encourage only the most partisan voters to participate.
+It’s true.
+Gerrymandering and partisan self-sorting have created ‘safe seats,’ where the winner of the primary is all but guaranteed to win the general.
+Consequently, the primary election is now the only one that actually matters — yet these taxpayer-funded events also currently exclude more than 11 million Americans from voting, and therefore encourage only the most partisan voters to participate.
 And even within this restricted demographic, primary turnout is still below 20 percent, giving us elections where only the most ideologically extreme candidates can win.

 In closed primary systems, only Americans registered with the Democratic or Republican parties can vote, even though elections are funded by all taxpayers — meaning politicians don’t have to appeal to anyone but their base to get elected.
 In open primary systems, independent voters are allowed to vote in either party’s primary, moderating the process by forcing politicians to appeal to a broader ideological constituency than their base.

 Open primaries moderate the electoral process, forcing aspiring legislators and politicians to broaden their appeal to their entire constituency.

 Open primaries encourage elected officials to work across the aisle, cooperatively passing initiatives and measures that best serve the American people.

 FairVote is a nonpartisan champion of electoral reforms that give voters greater choice, a stronger voice, and a representative democracy that works for all Americans.

 Open Primaries is a movement of diverse Americans who believe in a simple, yet radical idea: no American should be required to join a political party to exercise their right to vote.

 Unite America is a movement of Democrats, Republicans, and independents working to bridge the growing partisan divide and foster a more representative and functional government.